hleveillegauvin/CodingClub/README.md

 In this section, we'll learn how to write shell scripts through a series of short exercises lifted from the book [Exercises for Programmers: 57 Challenges to Develop Your Coding Skills](https://www.amazon.com/Exercises-Programmers-Challenges-Develop-Coding/dp/1680501224/ref=sr_1_1?ie=UTF8&qid=1519245259&sr=8-1&keywords=exercises+for+programmers).

-For all the examples in this section, type or paste the script into the text editor of your choiceand save the file as `[nameofexercise].sh`.
+For all the examples in this section, type or paste the script into the text editor of your choice and save the file as `[nameofexercise].sh`.
 Once you have saved the file, type `[nameofexercise].sh` in Terminal to make it executable.
 Finally, run it with `/[nameofexercise].sh`.

 ### <a name="saying-hello"></a>1.1.
 Saying Hello
 ---

 In this first exercise, we'll create a program that prompts for your name and prints a greeting using your name.
 Every shell script must start with a shebang line `#!/bin/sh`.
-We'll aslo use the `#` character to add comments to our script and document what we are doing.
+We'll also use the `#` character to add comments to our script and document what we are doing.

 We'll use the `read -p` command to prompt a user response.
 The response will be stored under the variable `$name`.
 We'll that print that name and a greeting phrase using the `echo` command.